University of Nottingham Commonwealth Shared Scholarship 2019/2020 for Masters Students in Developing Countries

 - are not currently studying at a University of Nottingham campus or are not a University of Nottingham graduate AND;

-- hold an offer to start a full-time masters degree programme at Nottingham in September 2017 in the Faculty of Medicine and Health Sciences on one of the following courses above
+- hold an offer to start a full-time masters degree programme at Nottingham in September 2019 in one of the following courses above

 Value of Scholarship: Fully-funded scholarships for students from developing Commonwealth countries: